Brigham City, Utah: In popular culture

 Brigham City was the namesake of American movie director, producer, writer, and actor Richard Dutcher's 2001 film Brigham City about murder in a fictitious small Mormon town, although it is not actually about the real Brigham City.
 Due to geography and population, the movie was actually filmed some 120 miles to the south in Mapleton, Utah.

 Movies that have scenes filmed in Brigham City include The Work and the Story, Species, and Clay Pigeons.

-The company Smith's Food and Drug was started in Brigham City.

-The company Flying J was started in Brigham City and operated there as one of the largest privately held companies until a few years ago when it relocated its headquarters to Ogden, Utah.

 The LDS Church President Brigham Young, for whom Brigham City is named, gave his final public address in the city.
 He gave this address in a public square that is now home to the Brigham City Museum-Gallery.

-The LDS prophet Lorenzo Snow is buried in the Brigham City Cemetery.

-In 2012 an LDS temple was built across from the historic Box Elder Stake Tabernacle.